seankross/bookdown-start/docs/01-Theme1.md

 # Theme: Aquatic Ecosystems

-**WHAT:** Freshwater temperature and dissolved oxygen
+**What:** Freshwater temperature and dissolved oxygen

-**WHERE:** 1 lake and 1 river NEON sites.
+**Where:** 1 lake and 1 river NEON sites.
 Click to expand the image in a new tab.
 ![](images/Barco Posey Sites.png)

-**WHEN:** Daily forecasts with a 7-day forecast horizon at the beginning of the month and submitted monthly from May 31-August 2021; later submissions after the May 31 start are permissible
+**When:** Daily forecasts with a 7-day forecast horizon at the beginning of the month and submitted monthly from May 31-August 2021; later submissions after the May 31 start are permissible

-**WHY:** Temperature and oxygen are critical for life in aquatic environments and can represent the health of the system
+**Why:** Temperature and oxygen are critical for life in aquatic environments and can represent the health of the system

-**WHO:** Open to any individual or team that registers
+**Who:** Open to any individual or team that registers

-**HOW:** REGISTER your team and submit forecast
+**How:** [REGISTER](https://nd.qualtrics.com/jfe/form/SV_9MJ29y2xNrBOjqZ) your team and submit forecast

 ## Overview